jonashoyer/edge-kit/instructions/project-description.md

 ## Core Philosophy

-- **Copy-Paste Architecture**: Each component is self-contained and can be copied directly into your project
+- **Copy-Paste Architecture**: Each component is self-contained and can be copied directly or AI implemented into your project
 - **Type-First Design**: Built with TypeScript's advanced type system for maximum safety and developer experience
 - **Edge Computing Ready**: Optimized for serverless and edge computing environments
 - **Modular & Flexible**: Use only what you need, no unnecessary dependencies